decatur/gridchen/README.md

 1. Check trimming

 1. Edit Mode shows raw data: Edit a numerical cell with a value with more digits than displayed -> All digits are shown.

+1. Edit cell and click other cell -> Edited cell must return to display mode.

+1. Same for clicking slider or clicking outside of GridChen component.

 1. Copy&Paste date must result in same value